Durham prosecutors rest case against Clinton campaign lawyer Michael Sussmann after relitigating 2016 election drama - KESQ

 Defense takes center stage

-Sussmann’s lawyers have said they’ll call some witnesses who can speak positively about his character and a former Justice Department official who took notes that could be exculpatory.
+Sussmann’s lawyers called six witnesses Wednesday, including former Justice Department official Tashina Gauhar, who took notes that the defense believes is exculpatory.

+The notes stemmed from a meeting in March 2017 where top FBI brass briefed Justice Department leadership about the ongoing Trump-Russia investigations.
+Gauhar’s notes said the FBI got information about Alfa Bank from an attorney who came “on behalf of his client,” which the defense claimed rebuts the allegation that Sussmann told the FBI he came on his own.

+Two character witnesses also testified, describing Sussmann as a caring man and hard worker who has a strong moral compass after experiencing the tragic loss of his father in a hotel fire.

+“He’s pretty instrumental in my life, said Jimma Elliott-Stevens, who was Sussmann’s assistant when he worked at the Justice Department, and is now general counsel at Thomson Reuters.
+“He’s always been someone whose integrity is beyond reproach.
+I know him as an honest, hardworking man of faith.
+So, I’ve never had any issues with his character or his integrity.”

-They hoped to call journalist Eric Lichtblau, who worked for The New York Times in 2016 when Sussmann gave him the Trump-Alfa tip.
-But a dispute with prosecutors over the scope of his testimony got in the way, so he won’t be taking the stand.
+The defense hoped to call journalist Eric Lichtblau, who worked for The New York Times in 2016 when Sussmann gave him the Trump-Alfa tip.
+But a dispute with prosecutors over the scope of his testimony got in the way, and his lawyers confirmed to CNN that he won’t be testifying.

-It’s unclear if Sussmann will take the stand, which would be a high-risk, high-reward move.
+It’s unclear if Sussmann will testify, which would be a high-risk, high-reward move.
 He could counter Baker’s testimony by adamantly telling the jury that he didn’t lie, and he could also talk about his career as a cybersecurity lawyer who regularly helped the US government.
 But Durham’s team would get an equal opportunity to question him and would likely bring a grilling.

 If Sussmann doesn’t testify, closing arguments could happen this week, paving the way for jury deliberations.